mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 * **Talented people choose their employers selectively**

-I've read other guides that recommend forcing writers through tedious and time-consuming hoops without pay for mere the privilege of a *potential* job.
+Other guides recommend forcing writers through tedious and time-consuming hoops without pay for mere the privilege of a *potential* job.
 They assume that writers are so desperate for work that you can demand anything you want from them.

 There certainly are desperate writers who will jump through all of your hoops, but they're not the writers you want.
-The exceptional writers will run for the hills as soon as they hear "unpaid trial job."
+Exceptional writers run for the hills as soon as they hear "unpaid trial job."

 If you want talented writers, create work conditions that are fair, pleasant, and interesting.
 Show candidates that you respect and value their craft.
 This starts from the first message you send and continues throughout your working relationship with them.

 ## My practical experience

 Everything in this guide is based on my real experiences of hiring and working with writers over several months.

-The project for which I hired these writers is a content site called [Is It Keto](https://isitketo.org).
-Every article on the site explains whether or not a particular food fits the keto diet.
+My project is a site called [Is It Keto](https://isitketo.org), which explains whether or not popular foods fit the keto diet.

 {% assign fig_caption = "Is It Keto article on [broccoli](https://isitketo.org/broccoli)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="isitketo-screenshot.jpg" alt="Screenshot of Is It Keto broccoli article" max_width="800px" img_link=true class="img-border" fig_caption=fig_caption %}

-At [~73,000 monthly pageviews](/retrospectives/2019/09/#stats), Is It Keto is still relatively small, but its audience has grown by 30-50% every month this year.
-I believe the site's success results from its succinct, clear writing.
+At [~73,000 pageviews per month](/retrospectives/2019/09/#stats), Is It Keto is still relatively small, but its audience has grown by 30-50% every month this year.
+I believe its success results from its succinct, clear writing.

 Throughout this guide, I'll share examples of the actual job postings, style guides, and email templates I used to hire and work with writers on Is It Keto.

 ## Part One: Finding Writers

-The first step in hiring a writer is locating the ones that are available for work.
-This section outlines all the methods I used to find writers and which ones were successful.
+The first step in hiring a writer is locating the ones who are available for work.
+This section outlines all the methods I used to find writers and my results for each.

 [Read more](/hiring-content-writers/1-finding-writers/)